-Queens Cross Housing Association's business plan sets out our vision to be a leader in excellent housing and community services, and to create and sustain vibrant communities.
-All our internal strategies exist to deliver on this vision and the strategic aims that should support it.
+Queens Cross Housing Association's business plan sets out our vision to provide excellent housing in vibrant communities.
+All our internal strategies exist to deliver on this vision and the strategic aims that support it.

-This strategy on Value for money and Procurement provides Queens Cross Housing Association with a framework to ensure that we deliver the best possible outcomes for tenants and other service users from every pound we spend both through external procurement and within the organisation.
-It supports the delivery of our overall corporate objectives within the regulatory and legislative environment that the association operates in.
+This strategy on Value for Money and Procurement provides the Association with a framework to ensure that we deliver the best possible outcomes for tenants and other service users from every pound we spend both through external procurement and within the organisation.
+It supports the delivery of our overall corporate objectives within the regulatory and legislative environment that we operate in.

-The procurement of goods, works and services has a fundamental impact on the success and service delivery of any organisation and particularly for a community based organisation like Queens Cross HA.
+How effectively we procure goods, works and services has a fundamental impact on the success and service delivery of the organisation, and securing additional community benefits from our procurements is of particular value for a community based organisation like Queens Cross HA, working across communities which are affected by poverty and limited opportunities.